Introduction

 You cannot demand that your users install a plugin that applies a header in the front end in order to trick their browsers.
 Yet, you have control over the backend URL that receives API queries from web applications.

 The cors-anywhere server acts as a proxy, inserting CORS headers into requests.
 A proxy serves as a mediator between a client and a server.
 The Cors-Anywhere proxy server functions here as a middleman between the frontend web app making the request and the server providing the data.
-Similar to the Allow-control-allow-origin plugin, it adds the more open Access-Control-Allow-Origin: * header to the response.
+Similar to the Allow-control-allow-origin plugin, it adds the more open Access-Control-Allow-Origin: *

 It works like this.
 Say your frontend is trying to make a GET request to: